AseemSrivastava/Sudoku/README.md

      Note:-
          known issues:-

-             -> Currently the program is under development and may sometimes crash unexpectedly (Especially when the input of Number of known values to insert is high but under allowed range.)

-             -> Program may also run into an infinite loop if Number of known values to insert is high (until crashed)
+             -> Program may run into infinite loop if number of known values is not in permissible range

-             ->  Index error may occur sometimes on large input values

              -> Unexpected behaviour if Number of known values is not in the permissible range